adarshhalan/PML_Project/PML_Project.md

 #### we are getting a 86.2 % accuracy rate.
 There must be something missing in our above model.
 Lets try again with another method .

 ## Using Random Forest Method - Prediction and confusion matrix

+### The random forest model naturally provides cross validation, the technique of continuing to repartition the data again and again to make sure the break up of data does not erroneously affect the outcome.
+In the random forest model, hundreds of decision trees are created, broken up in different ways and on different variables, then the results averaged to provide the best accuracy.
+This explains why the model is both accurate and time consuming.

 ```r